slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Eloquence is logic on fire."
 -- Lyman Beecher [1775]*

-Hints:
+Study your audience’s reaction more than your own.

-- You don’t need to answer their questions.
-You can say whatever you want if it’s interesting but learn when to answer boring on easy to misinterpret questions.
+Agree as much as possible without lying.
+Ask questions instead of disagreeing.
+You don’t need to answer every question.
+You can say whatever you want if it’s interesting but learn when to deflect boring or easily misinterpreted ones.
-- Agree as much as you can without lieing.
-Ask questions instead of desagreeing.
-- Study your audience reaction more than yourself.

 > *"If you want to reach a large audience, appeal to idiots."
 -- Arthur Schopenhauer [1788]*